Creating Legal Experiences

 Find Out About Law Firms

 Most evening students at the Law School intend to stay in Oregon, or the Portland metropolitan area, after graduation.
-If this is not the case for you, please make an appointment to talk with the Career Services’ counselors as soon as possible, as we have some very specific, additional information for people seeking work in other locations.
-Before you can even think of contacting firms, you need to know what’s out there.
-There are some excellent resources for researching law firms and obtaining basic information on size, areas of practice and contact persons.
-These, and many other legal, corporate and government directories, are available in the Career Services Office or can be accessed through the Career Links on our website.
+There are some excellent resources for researching law firms and obtaining basic information on firm size, areas of practice, and points of contact.
+These, and many other legal, corporate and government directories, are available on the Job Search section our website.

 Identify and Enhance Transferable Skills